jzavala-gonzalez/duckdb-db-size/README.md

 This code uses the dataset sample to simulate datasets being inserted into DuckDB databases through different ingestions.
 Parameters include the initial ingestion sizes (`num_starting_files_options`) and batch size.
 Database size post-ingestion is read from DuckDB's pragma after restarting the connection.

+## Accessing data

+Results are saved in two DuckDB files in the `databases/` folder.
+Use CLI or preferred tool to access them.

 ## Running the code